Thinking about having a tattoo?

 Things to consider when having a tattoo

 - Ensure that the artist uses sterile needles.
-You can expect to see the needle removed from the packaging in front of you.
-A good tattooist will be happy to demonstrate that they are following correct procedures and answer any questions you may have.
+A good artist will remove the needle from the packaging in front of you, and will be happy to demonstrate that they are following correct procedures and answer your questions.
 If they are not, then go elsewhere

 - You are not allowed to donate blood for 4 months after having a tattoo